viamrobotics/docs/docs/fleet/locations.md

 You can also use locations as proxies for environments such as "Production" and "Testing" or other groupings.
 Locations do not have to correspond with physical locations.

-Each robot you add to Viam belongs to a location.
+Each machine you add to Viam belongs to a location.
 Each location belongs to an organization.

 {{< alert title="Limit" color="note" >}}